 Mr Cameron made a statement to the Commons before a debate on public confidence in the media and police.

-The Commons is sitting for an extra day after the prime minister delayed MPs' summer recess to address the latest developments in the hacking scandal.'No concerns'
+The Commons is sitting for an extra day after the prime minister delayed MPs' summer recess to address the latest developments in the hacking scandal.

 On Wednesday morning, ahead of the debate, Labour MP Chris Bryant claimed senior Buckingham Palace figures had expressed concern over Mr Cameron's recruitment of former News of the World editor Andy Coulson as an adviser.
 This was denied as "complete rubbish" by No 10.

 A Palace spokesman said: "No royal officials raised concerns about Mr Coulson's appointment with Downing Street.
 We do not comment on the private conversations of members of the Royal Family."

 Mr Coulson resigned as Downing Street director of communications earlier this year over the phone-hacking scandal.
 He was arrested and questioned in recent days on suspicion of bribing police officers.

 In other developments:

 - The protester accused of throwing a paper plate of shaving foam at Rupert Murdoch as he gave evidence to the Commons media select committee has been charged with a public order offence.
 Jonathan May-Bowles, 26, will appear before City of Westminster Magistrates' Court on Friday